-You really can take this tent car camping in style thanks to its spacious interior design that allows room for dressing or bedside tables, and it’s even stove compatible so you can make cups of tea and tasty treats from the comfort of your tent.
+You really can take this three person tent car camping in style thanks to its spacious interior design that allows room for dressing or bedside tables, and it’s even stove compatible so you can make cups of tea and tasty treats from the comfort of your tent.
 The walls are nice and high too, so you can potter around inside without feeling cramped.

 Assembling this tent is super easy thanks to the sewn-in groundsheet and the fact that it relies on few poles.
 The poles themselves are galvanized to protect against corrosion, and the center pole has handy D lights for hanging lanterns and other items.
 It also has several vents and three windows and a door that can be covered with mesh so you can stay cool but keep the bugs away.

 The canvas itself is high-quality and has been treated to protect against fire, UV, mold, and mildew, and you can also opt for a fire-resistant finish – which might be wise if you plan on using a stove in there.
 Oh, and we love that the canvas is made of 100% cotton from the Better Cotton Initiative.